Mock, Judson, Voehringer Company Hosiery Mill: Worker housing and benefits

 Unlike other textile corporations, such as the Cone mills, who would not begin to pull away from providing worker housing until the Great Depression, MJV did not have mill villages.
 Directories from the time period have indicated that employees were taking advantage of a local booming housing economy and lived in the surrounding areas of Lindley and Highland Park.
 MJV also provided an on-site nurse, a cafeteria for their employees, and a recreational baseball team, the Mojuds Nighthawks.

 Labor disputes

 In 1937, two years after the passing of the National Labor Relations Act of 1935, the American Federation of Hosiery Workers filed charges against MJV claiming that the mill had engaged in unfair labor practices including the distribution of anti-union literature, firing employees on the basis of union membership, and removal of organizers attempting to distribute union literature outside of the facility.

 National Register of Historic Places

 The facility is listed in the National Register of Historic Places listings in Guilford County, North Carolina.
 In early 2018, it was announced that the structure would be converted to 170 apartments, including several townhouses while retaining many historical elements of the original building.
 As of May 2021, no significant work has begun on the project.
-On April 21, 2022 Capitol Broadcasting Company out of Raleigh North Carolina purchased the site for $7.6 million for apartment development.
+On April 21, 2022, Capitol Broadcasting Company of Raleigh, North Carolina purchased the site for $7.6 million for apartment development.

+After massive renovations winter of 2023, opened as MoJud Lofts.